-Yes it has.
+Yes, it has.
 It has opened so many different doors for me.
-It’s the biggest talent show in the UK and me being on it has pushed me into the right direction for my career.
+It’s the biggest talent show in the UK and me being on it has pushed me in the right direction for my career.

 If you could go back in time and give yourself some advice before appearing on the show, what would you have said?

 What are you up to musically now The X Factor has finished?

 Right now I am writing and working on my own music.
 Hopefully I will be releasing my own music very soon!
 I’m looking forward to this new chapter in my life.

 It’s very weird!
 I find it so awkward watching myself on TV… I actually cringe.
 But I guess I have to get used to it because I watch everything over so I know how to improve for next time.

 How was the experience on the red carpet for the Daddy’s Home 2 premiere?

 Oh wow.
 It was crazy!
 Paparazzi everywhere, snapping pictures of me.
 I felt like a celebrity!
 I was interviewed by so many people.
 It was definitely something I could get used to.

 Will you go back to uploading anything on your YouTube channel?

 I would love to start YouTubing again.
 Probably with vlogs and singing videos.
 This is definitely on the agenda.